 How to Sew the Penny Dress Button Placket

-Rather than the full dress, I’ve decided to make a Penny Dress tie-front top, which is a great hack for this pattern for Spring and Summer.
-The construction is the same for the tie-front top as it is for the dress, so whichever version you’re making these instructions will work for you.
+Rather than the full dress, I've decided to make the Penny Dress tie-front top from the Add-On Pack, a great version for Spring and Summer.
+The construction is the same for the tie-front top as it is for the dress, so whichever version you're making these instructions will work for you.

 We’re picking things up from step 13 for this tutorial, so start by sewing to step 12 as per the instructions.
 Your Penny Dress should look something like this.
 The front edges of the facing are sewn down, but the back neck facing is still loose.